• Skip to main content

 • More Healthy Cake Recipes!

-In fact, devils food cake is almost always the birthday goodie my kids choose for me to make when their special day rolls around.
-Though recently, this recipe for chocolate chip cookie cake is giving it some good competition!
+Devil’s food cake is often the birthday goodie my kids choose for me to make when their special day rolls around.
+Recently though, this recipe for chocolate chip cookie cake is giving it some good competition!

-The inherent moistness of devils food cake combined with the nutrient-loaded butter frosting recipe I posted about recently makes for a melt in your mouth experience your child (and you) won’t soon forget and neither will the birthday party guests!
+The inherent moistness of devil’s food cake combined with nutrient-loaded buttercream frosting makes for a melt-in-your-mouth experience that your child (and guests) won’t soon forget.

 Homemade Devils Food Cake (traditional method)